 The International Jewish Community of Moscow was founded in 2000.
 It provides a center for Moscow’s Jewish population, and for Jewish tourists.
 It hosts regular Shabbat and holiday services, kosher dining, and educational services.
 It is based on the Chabad-Lubavitch philosophy.

 Eileen Barker is a professor emeritus in the sociology department at the University of London.
-She studies minority religions, including cults, sects and new religious movements and relevant social conditions.
-She is a source on the majority religion of Catholicism.
+She studies minority religions, including cults, sects and New Religious Movements, and relevant social conditions.